Avoiding Monotone Mumble! How to Speak More Clearly

 All of them start with a well-hydrated throat and a relaxed jaw and body.
 Practice keeping the sound out of the throat to avoid vocal strain and hoarseness.

 Stand tall.
 Breathe and speak on the breath.
 Be sure to position the microphone in such a way that it does not pick up your breathing sounds.

 Your words sound very different to you than they do to an objective member of the audience.
 Read your presentation aloud.
 Record it.
-Then take a seat at the back of the room and listen to you as an objective observer.
+And then take a seat at the back of the room and listen to you as an objective observer.
 Pretend you had never met the speaker or heard the presentation.
-Be totally objective and honest.
+Be totally objective and honest and consider…

 By listening critically you can identify some of the weak areas in your speech, correct them, evaluate your delivery and avoid monotone mumble.

 Remember: If your audience doesn’t understand what you are saying, your message is lost.